 Daily Routine’s is the first collection shown in the video below.
-Unfortunately they have removed the original runway music.
+Due to copyright concerns they have removed the original runway music in this video.

 Space is a track written for Johan Balaz graduation project Creating Space.
 It is a one size fits all collection designed with features to change the garment depending on the different shapes and sizes of the men wearing it.
 Instead of molding the body to fit the garment, the garment molds to fit the wearer.